Our review gets to the heart of the heart of Martin’s Authentic Series: The D-28 Authentic 1941

 I can certainly understand why someone would prefer the now-discontinued D-28A 1937, with its Brazilian rosewood back and sides, forward-shifted braces, and its big-barrel 1-3/4” neck – if they could find one, and had twenty or thirty grand to spend.
 But even that guitar didn’t benefit from the recent scientific investigations into the minute details of how they really made them in the 1930s.
 I do not remember the D-28 Golden Era or the D-28A 1937 being this lightly built, with a top this lively right out of the box.

-In any case, at under $5,000, street price, the D-28A 1941 is an incredible bargain, considering what a spectacular guitar one is getting for their money.
+In any case, with a street price just over $5,000, the D-28A 1941 is an incredible bargain, considering what a spectacular guitar one is getting for their money.
 The only seller of an actual 1941 D-28 I can find on the open market is asking $85,000 sight unseen.